 Packing Smart for Ladakh Bike Trip

-Planning your Ladakh bike trip and stressing over what to pack?
+Are you planning your Ladakh bike trip and feeling anxious about what to bring?
 Fret not!
-Here’s a packing list that’s all about practicality, comfort, and some good ol’ ghar ke nukse—because let’s face it, we all know moms have the best hacks!
-These Ladakh bike tour tips will help you pack light yet smart for the rugged roads ahead.
+Here’s a packing list that’s all about practicality, comfort, and some good ol’ ghar ke nukse because let’s face it, we all know moms have the best hacks!
+These tips for your Ladakh bike tour will help you pack light yet smart for the rugged roads ahead.

 1. Clothing Essentials